 Conversion value/cost of acquisition = ROAS

-So let’s say your $25 new lead spends $300.
+So, let’s say your $25 new lead spends $300.
 That’s a ROAS of 12.
 Not bad!

 But if your CPA is $82 and the new lead spends the same $300, the ROAS is 3.65.
-Not quite as impressive, but still solid.
+Not quite as impressive, but it’s still solid.

 How to create the best CPA strategy

 By regularly monitoring CPA throughout the year, you’ll be able to build a solid picture of what your marketing costs are.
 And from this, you’ll be able to construct a more robust CPA strategy.
 For example, if you know August is a slow month, why spend the same $1000 on your ad spend?
-But if November is your peak month, you’ll likely want to double or treble your ad spend to boost those sales.
+But if November is your peak month, you’ll likely want to double or triple your ad spend to boost those sales.

 And if the average ROAS goes up in specific months, that’ll be when you want to target more new leads.

 Understand your CPA and the ROAS for each month, and you’ll be able to use this to help construct that CPA strategy.

 If you have the data to analyze, then creating a picture of CPA over the past few years is going to go a long way toward helping your marketing strategy.
 You might already know your peak months, but do you also know how much you spend per acquisition in those months?

 Google Ads features a CPA option, allowing you to set a target cost per acquisition.
 However, like all PPC bidding strategies, it’s a fine art that doesn’t always work the first time.
 But if you’ve worked out your average CPA throughout the year, using Google Ads targeted CPA can be a useful way to bring on new customers.